snljty/Calc_RMSD/README.txt

 and the sample standard deviation is defined as sqrt(sum((RMSD - E_RMSD) ** 2) / (f - 1)).

-The examples are ref.xyz as the reference file and traj.xyz as the trajectory file, and all.xyz is what generated when concatenate ref.xyz and traj.xyz, and you can get the same results from all.xyz using VMD.
+The examples are ref.xyz as the reference file and traj.xyz as the trajectory file, you can get the same result of RMSD using VMD.
+For how to do this in VMD you can check http://sobereva.com/290.